 In the morning, 45 were relocated to other accommodations, while another 44 disembarked the ship in Corsica.
 To fix all damages, the scheduled stay in port Ajaccio (Corsica) was extended with ~6 hours.
 As compensation, all affected passengers were fully refunded and received a free RCI cruise certificate.
 For the 44 that left the ship in Corsica, Royal Caribbean arranged and covered all hotel and travel expenses.

-The accident occurred in the beginning of a 9-days Mediterranean and Adriatic cruise (Barcelona to Venice, itinerary Apr 24 – May 3) visiting Corsica, Naples, Sicily (Messina), Malta, Montenegro (Kotor), Ravenna.
+The accident occurred at the beginning of a 9-days Mediterranean and Adriatic cruise (Barcelona to Venice, itinerary Apr 24 – May 3) visiting Corsica, Naples, Sicily (Messina), Malta, Montenegro (Kotor), Ravenna.

 October 2012, a Norovirus outbreak occurred during a South Pacific Islands cruise roundtrip from Sydney Australia.
 Because the ship didn’t call on US cruise port, the illness incident was not reported to CDC.
 According to a Fiji news media, when docked at Suva Wharf (Fiji), the vessel was quarantined by local authorities.
-It was announced that a total of 51 (passengers and crew) suffered from Noro virus symptoms (nausea, vomiting, diarrhea, abdominal pain).
+It was announced that a total of 51 (passengers and crew) suffered from Norovirus symptoms (nausea, vomiting, diarrhoea, abdominal pain).
 The ship was carrying ~2300 pax and 870 crew.

 When they found and brought him to the shore, he was in the water for ~30 min, and already not breathing.
 A local fireman tried CPR, but unsuccessfully.
 The man was pronounced dead at the Juneau’s Bartlett Regional Hospital.
 The other of the kayaking group were treated for mild hypothermia.

-On February 10, 2009, passengers were forced to disembark at a buoy in Sydney Harbor (Australia) instead at the pier.
-The reason for this inconvenience was that all berths were used.
-The ship anchored at a harbor buoy and passengers were taken to land via small boats.
+On February 10, 2009, passengers were forced to disembark at a buoy in Sydney Harbor (Australia) instead of at the pier.
+The reason for this inconvenience was that all of the berths were used.
+The ship anchored at a harbour buoy and passengers were taken to land via small boats.

-On June 10, 2008, the shipowner Royal Caribbean was found guilty for pollution, braking the US law and discharging ~20,000 gallons (~75,000 L) of the ship’s greywater into the waters of Chatham Strait (Alaska).
-Report said crew mistakenly discharged wastewater from all cabin sinks and showers.
+On June 10, 2008, the shipowner Royal Caribbean was found guilty for pollution, breaking the US law and discharging ~20,000 gallons (~75,000 L) of the ship’s greywater into the waters of Chatham Strait (Alaska).
+The report said crew mistakenly discharged wastewater from all cabin sinks and showers.
 The incident was discovered a week later.